aelbarbary/aelbarbary.github.io/_posts/2017-9-15-kinesis-vs-kafka.md

 ![_config.yml]({{ site.baseurl }}/images/simple.png)

-Kinesis is a a fully-managed streaming processing service that’s available on AWS.the only options you need to configure is number of shards and the number of days you need to keep the data.

 Kafka is an open source streaming platform that you have to host it and configure it yourself.
+Makes it a little bit complex to manage and configure but gives you more control and better performance.

+Kinesis is a a fully-managed streaming processing service that’s available on AWS.
+The only options you need to configure is number of shards and the number of days you need to keep the data.

 ### Cost: